-Caroline Stockford reviews two books from the Basque country published in translation by Parthian Books this year.
+Caroline Stockford reviews two books written by women from the Basque country published in translation by Parthian Books this year.

 This summer, Parthian Books published two captivating books by Basque women writers Miren Agur Meabe and Karmele Jaio.
 Meabe, a Biscayan writing in Basque, is a poet and author who has won 13 literary awards stretching back to 1981.
 Jaio on the other hand, is a debut novelist, winner of an English PEN Translates award and her book, Her Mother’s Hands, quickly became the best selling book in Basque literature for some time.

 A Glass Eye, by Meabe, is the account of a woman who has just broken away from a two year relationship with a man referred to by the initial ‘M’.
 The book details her move to another country and her reflections on her love affair and is particularly interesting in terms of her way of articulating the pain of break up.
 The chapters are extremely short, sometimes no more than a page or page and a half, resembling a patchwork of memories; the author returning to themes that she has approached throughout her career.
 There is a great contrast between the extremely personal and intimate and the clinical, factual inserts on the subject of occularists and the manufacture and fitting of the glass eye of the title (Meabe had one fitted as a child).
 The author writes about her mental health, her state of mind, the definition of her own personality.
 The searing honesty with which the book begins is spellbinding.

 Meabe has formerly used her poetry to try to discuss bodies in terms of their language of movement and this book too covers the body freely, noting the effect of the menopause on women’s skin, sex drive, mood, the physical self.
 It’s disappointing to see the menopause referred to as ‘the dangerous age’, and there are some missed opportunities to examine the liberation of a woman mentally, physically and hormonally from the constraints of procreation and the male gaze.